 Reflect on what’s gone well and what could be improved, and take advantage of the opportunity to discuss lessons from recently concluded projects.

 Make sure to invite feedback from your staff member.
 The check-in is a crucial opportunity to understand how you’re doing at managing and supporting your team.

 6. Make sure that next steps are clear.

 Always end the meeting with an explicit agreement about what will happen next, even if it’s just, “Let’s both think this over and discuss it again next week.”
 It can be helpful for your staff person to take two minutes to email you a quick summary of what was agreed to or to at least give you a verbal recap of action items at the end of the meeting.

 7. Don’t substitute check-ins for ongoing communication or vice-versa.

 Check-ins are one forum for communication and management, but they aren’t the only forum.
 While you might save extensive strategic conversations for your check-ins, make sure that you stay accessible the rest of the week.
 You don’t want staff members to be stalled on their work for several days while they wait for your check-in if a few minutes with you would allow them to move forward.

 On the flip side, don’t forgo check-ins just because you regularly communicate with your staff member (such as through email, Slack, team meetings, etc.).
 Check-ins help you step out of the day-to-day back-and-forth and ask big questions like, “What progress are we making on X?”
 They also give you time for debriefing projects, giving big-picture feedback, and other things that might not happen in the rush of day-to-day work.

-For additional support on conducting check-ins during the COVID-19 pandemic, check out 5 Tips For Better Check-ins During COVID-19.
+For additional support on conducting check-ins, check out Managing Through Uncertainty: Check-ins Add-on and 5 Tips For Better Check-ins During COVID-19.